-11.0 2018 GEOPHYSICS PROGRAM DISCUSSION
+11.0 2019 GEOPHYSICS PROGRAM DISCUSSION

-The Volterra 3DIP geophysical survey was conducted on an area on the property known as the Lou Zone.
+The 2019 Volterra 3DIP geophysical survey was conducted as a second survey of this nature to further explore on a prospective area of the property known as the Lou Zone.
 Mineralization encountered to date are stockwork quartz carbonate stringers and silicified zones located on the flank of a feldspar porphyry dyke hosted within mafic volcanics.
 The zone is currently known to strike north and dips steeply west.
-Mineralized zones are typically 1.5 to 4.0 meters true width and grades 5 - 11 grams per tonne gold and contain abundant stibuite.
+Mineralized zones are typically 1.5 to 4.0 meters true width and grades 5-11 grams per tonne gold and contain abundant stibnite.
 Oxidation on surface is approximately 2 to 5 meters depth.